 - Genetic predispositions.

-Those who use MDMA should carry fentanyl test strips, to test for the presence of this harmful opioid in their MDMA, and naloxone, to reverse an opioid overdose.
-Naloxone, known by brand names like Narcan and RiVive, is an over-the-counter medicine that can stop an opioid overdose and save a life.
+Naloxone, known by brand names like Narcan and RiVive, is an over-the-counter medicine that can stop an overdose and save a life.

-If you suspect someone is experiencing an opioid overdose:
+If you suspect someone is experiencing an overdose:

 - Call 911.

-- Keep the person awake and lying on their side until first responders arrive.
+- Keep the person awake and on their side until first responders arrive.

 Find Treatment and Start Your Recovery

-Recovery from eating disorders and/or substance use disorders is a personal journey, and there’s no single solution that works for everyone.24
+Recovery from eating disorders and substance misuse and dependence is a personal journey, and there’s no single solution that works for everyone.19

 Start by finding a trained health care professional to assess your physical and mental health needs.
-They then can work with you to create a recovery plan.15 Locate treatment and support near you for eating disorders and substance misuse.
+They then can work with you to create a recovery plan.20 Find treatment and support for eating disorders and substance misuse.